TabbycatDebate/tabbycat/docs/features/data-importers.rst

   to the importer's constructor.
 - Leaves all other entries in the dict unchanged.

-This looks simple enough, but it's actually not enough for a robust interpreter function.
-What if a cell in the CSV file is blank, or what if the file omits a non-essential column?
+This looks simple enough, but it's very robust.
+What if a cell in the CSV file is blank, or what if the file omits a column?
 (For example, some tournaments might not collect information about participant gender, so Tabbycat doesn't require it.)
 We could deal with these scenarios on a case-by-case basis, but that's cumbersome.

 Instead, we provide a ``make_interpreter`` method that returns an interpreter method which, in turn, takes care of all these details.
 This way, all you have